Impact

 Risk and Exploitability

-The CVSS score of 6.5 indicates medium severity, and the lack of an EPSS score suggests there is no emerging widespread exploitation data.
+The CVSS score of 6.5 indicates medium severity, and the EPSS score of < 1% indicates a very low exploitation probability.
 The vulnerability was not listed in CISA KEV.
+The weakness is characterized by excessive resource consumption (CWE‑400) and memory exhaustion (CWE‑770).
 An attacker must have permissions to create TaskRuns or PipelineRuns; once privileged, they can induce the resolver pod to consume excessive memory and crash repeatedly, resulting in a sustained denial of service.
 The attack is cluster‑wide due to the shared resolver pod, but does not provide remote code execution or data exfiltration.
 The risk is primarily availability degradation.

 OpenCVE Enrichment